verySmolBrain/random-penguin-facts/README.md

 the QT CMake toolchain file.
 Personally I like things to be more explicit so I've decided to just use normal CMake and just pass it the toolchain file instead as an argument.

+QT CMake also generates extra things.
+For example it'll generate a .html file and a `qtloader.js` file.
+I've found that it makes things more confusing instead and I'm not a fan of it generating them since it feels redundant for our project.

 # ES6 Issues + Typescript Issue + Frontend Reflection

 https://github.com/emscripten-core/emscripten/issues/18626